chaturvedisunidhi8/Learning-Log/LLM_and_Prompting_basics.md

 They process the entire sentence at once (in parallel), not word by word.
 This makes them much faster and better at understanding context.

+<h5>Summary:</h5>

+The evolution of Generative AI goes like this:
+RNN → LSTM → Transformer